SCIENCE AND RELIGION

 ultra-complex the big picture of our universe was becoming.
 It has

-evident to all in recent times (over the past thirty years or
+evident to all in recent times (over the past thirty or forty years).

 To my knowledge there are only two